Called 2005 | Silk 2018

 After reading Mathematics at Durham, Hui Ling began her career in corporate finance in 2001 at US investment bank Bear Stearns (fondly remembered) where she received a solid grounding in accounting, finance and the 100-hour working week.
 She was first attracted to the tax bar under the erroneous belief that it was all numbers and Perry Mason.
 Albeit wrong on both counts, she was nevertheless undeterred and has rapidly built a strong contentious and advisory practice.

-Hui Ling appears regularly in significant, high-value cases and is currently appointed to the Attorney General’s A Panel of Counsel.
-Recent highlights include:
+Hui Ling appears regularly in significant, high-value cases including:

 representing the pension trustees in Equity Trust Singapore Ltd before the Court of Appeal involving tax and surcharges on £100m of funds under management.
 Lloyd L.J. described her submissions as “conspicuously able” ;